INDUSTRIAL TECHNOLOGIES

 In the News

-ROCKWOOL to Expand Operations in Marshall County, Mississippi
+Hyosung HICO to Expand Operations in Memphis, Tennessee

-Charms LLC Announces Plans to Expand Operations in Tipton County, Tennessee
+GE Aerospace Announces Plans to Expand Operations in Batesville, Mississippi

-Charms LLC, a candy manufacturer, announced plans to expand operations in Tipton County, Tennessee.
-Plans for the project include creating 62 new jobs and investing $97.7 million in the company’s Covington location.
-Economic development partners include Covington Electric System, Tipton Count Community Development and the Tennessee Department of Economic and Community Development.
-This project furthers…
+Troax Group, a wire mesh safety solutions manufacturer, announced plans to locate operations in Portland, Tennessee.
+Plans for the project include creating 120 new jobs and investing $23 million in the company’s Robertson County operations.
+Economic development partners include Cumberland Electric Membership Corporation, the City of Portland, Robertson County and the Tennessee Department of Economic…